 The study’s goals are to understand classroom implementation and the impact of the first grade curriculum on student achievement and teachers’ instructional practice in light of the NGSS.

+This research will help us understand how to better support teachers in implementing science education in early elementary classrooms.
 Findings from this independent study will provide insight about the promise of literacy-rich early elementary science curricula for helping ensure the academic success of young students in our nation’s increasingly diverse schools.